 In collaboration with the Pune Police and the Bharosa Cell, we launched India’s first Child-Friendly Task Force, a pioneering initiative dedicated to safeguarding children’s rights and well-being.
 This specialised 24/7 support team ensures safe transport in line with the Juvenile Justice Act and provides critical assistance to children in need of medical, legal, or welfare services, upholding dignity and protection at every step.
 Extending its support to all Pune Police Stations, the Child Friendly Task Force offers on-call guidance and strengthens a protective ecosystem for vulnerable children.

-To sustain and deepen its impact, we conduct regular training programs to equip personnel with the skills to handle child-sensitive cases with empathy and care, while community awareness initiatives empower families with knowledge of child rights and protection measures.
+To sustain and deepen its impact, we conduct regular training programs to equip personnel with the skills to handle child-sensitive cases with empathy and care.
+At the same time, community awareness initiatives empower families with knowledge of child rights and protection measures.
 Through continuous evaluation and feedback, the program adapts and evolves, setting a benchmark for child protection systems in India.

 CHILD-FRIENDLY HOSPITAL